Knights of Cydonia

-"Knights of Cydonia" is a song by English alternative rock band Muse and is the closing track on their 2006 album Black Holes and Revelations.
-The song's title refers to the Cydonia region of Mars, which gained public attention from the illusion of a rock formation which looked similar to a human face.
+"Knights of Cydonia" is a song by English rock band Muse.
+It is the closing track on their fourth studio album, Black Holes and Revelations (2006), and was released as the third single on 27 November 2006.
+The title refers to the Cydonia region of Mars, which gained public attention from the illusion of a rock formation which looked similar to a human face.